 A patient’s genetic profile can inform the course their treatment takes, because doctors can compare one person’s information to others to determine which medical interventions are best suited to help that individual recover from an illness.
-A genetic profile can be a crucial part of precision medicine — a multidisciplinary approach that uses individual differences in people’s genes, environments, and lifestyles to create a custom healthcare plan.
+DNA testing analysis can be a crucial part of precision medicine— a multidisciplinary approach that uses individual differences in people’s genes, environments, and lifestyles to create a custom healthcare plan.

 Another benefit of genetic testing is its ability to locate mutated genes before they severely impact a person’s life.
 This can translate to introducing preventative screenings and medicine earlier than usual.
 When rare diseases are identified in young children, there’s a chance that gene therapies can reverse the effects of serious symptoms.
 In 2017, the FDA approved one such gene therapy to treat heritable retinal dystrophy, a condition which can cause blindness and is linked to mutations of the RPE65 gene.

 Beyond the immediate health improvements of genetic testing, the practice reduces reliance on trial-and-error treatments and lowers medical costs.
 Pharmacogenetic testing, specifically, allows medical professionals to predict a patient’s ability to metabolize certain drugs.
 Doctors can thus surmise which medications might adversely affect a patient and steer clear of them.

 Previously, patients could be required to try a medication, report its negative side effects, and then be given another to try.
 Used primarily for adults, pharmacogenetic testing is a non-invasive method that may also offer children relief from chronic pain related to various illnesses.
 As far as costs go, pharmacogenetics could reduce the more than $500 billion spent yearly on non-optimized medication therapies.